rodolphe37/my-awesome-custom-alert/README.md

 ### And... voilà! you have your awesome reusable custom alert component!

+---

-## Bonus - another simple reusable alert component
+## :heavy_exclamation_mark: Bonus - another simple reusable alert component

 ***The procedure and code implementation is similar to the other component!***